Did you know that incorporating the schema markup for SEO gives your organization an opportunity to boost search visibility?

 The temporary loss of rankings and traffic might not warrant the change.

-Finally, if you need guidance with implementing Schema, reach out to our Client Services team who are available to discuss best practices with you and your team.
+Finally, if you need guidance with implementing schema, reach out to our Client Success team, who are available to discuss best practices with you and your team.

 Note: we also offer Professional Services to companies who need help with implementation of the markup on their sites.